Showing posts with label Hiram Abiff. Show all posts

 Meanwhile, Masonry had also traveled to France, and many degrees both spurious and valuable had arisen.
 Two of these eventually found their way to the United States as side-degrees of the Scottish Rite.
 They were Royal Master and Select Master.
 They were recognized to bee particularly applicable to explanation of the York Rite's Royal Arch Degree, and so the Supreme Council of the 33rd Degree of the Ancient and Accepted Scottish Rite had no argument with letting these degrees become organized independently and become a fixture within the York Rite system.
 (However, the Supreme Council technically still possesses the authority to confer them if they choose to do so.)

-Thomas Smith Webb later wrote the Most Excellent Master Degree to fill a remaining gap in the legend by celebrating the completion of the Temple.
+Thomas Smith Webb later adopted the Most Excellent Master Degree to fill a remaining gap in the legend by celebrating the completion of the Temple.
+There is a rumor that he authored the degree wholecloth, but documented evidence exists that a degree of this name was being conferred around the time Brother Webb was born, and the various elements of which this degree consist certainly predate the degree itself within Masonry.
 This degree fits chronologically between the Master Mason and Royal Arch Degree.

 In summary: